-3. Create a key pair for accessing the Linux virtual machine by following the procedure described in Registering a key pair section of IBM Cloud Orchestrator User's Guide.
+3. Create a key pair for accessing the Linux virtual machine by following the procedure described in Registering a key pair.

 Important: You must specify linux_key as name of the key pair.

 Defining a Windows image

 Before deploying a Windows virtual machine, you must create a Windows image and add it to your OpenStack environment.
 Perform the following steps: